ebemunk/blog/content/2021-12-01-playmates/index.md

 <div>
   <div class="viz-title">Straddling the line</div>
-  <div class="viz-subtitle">Although the majority of Playmates are in the Healthy BMI range, a considerable amount (46%) are Underweight.
+  <div class="viz-subtitle">Majority of Playmates are underweight, and just over half is in the Healthy range.
 There are only 2 other playmates (<1%) in any other category.
 The difference of the averages between US women and Playmates is staggering.</div>
   <div id="viz-bmi"></div>
 </div>